devexps/devexps.github.io/_posts/2019-08-27-flutter-execute-code-with-microtask-queue-and-event-queue.markdown

 As soon as there is no longer any *micro task* to run, the *Event Loop* considers the first item in the *Event* Queue and will execute it.

 It is very interesting to note that **Futures** are also handled via the *Event* queue.

+Okay, that's all and I'll see you next article, enjoy!